-AUO BEM MELOSIED ME OUN

-- (a) All members of the Committee must be Non-Executive Directors. - (b) A majority of the members of the Committee must be Independent Non-Executive Directors in accordance with the criteria set out in Annexure A. - (c) The Board will appoint members of the Committee.
-The Board may remove and replace members of the Committee by resolution. - (d) All members of the Committee must be able to read and understand financial statements. - (e) The Chairman of the Committee may not be the Chairman of the Board of Directors and must be independent. - (f) The Chairman shall have leadership experience and a strong finance, accounting or business background. - (g) The external auditors, the other Directors, the Managing Director, Chief Financial Officer, Company Secretary and senior executives, may be invited to Committee meetings at the discretion of the Committee.
+- (a) All members of the Committee must be Non-Executive Directors. - (b) A majority of the members of the Committee must be Independent Non-Executive Directors.

+(c) The Board will appoint members of the Committee.
+The Board may remove and replace members of the Committee by resolution.

+(d) All members of the Committee must be able to read and understand financial statements.

+(e) The Chairman of the Committee may not be the Chairman of the Board of Directors and must be independent.

+(f) The Chairman shall have leadership experience and a strong finance, accounting or business background.

+(g) The external auditors, the other Directors, the Managing Director, Chief Financial Officer, Company Secretary and senior executives, may be invited to Committee meetings at the discretion of the Committee.